 The Love Lettering Project is a community engagement project that asks participants to write letters about what they love about where they live.
 Since 2004, Lindsay Zier-Vogel has been spreading civic love by asking people to create these anonymous love letters to their cities, slip them into The Love Lettering Project’s signature airmail envelopes marked “love.” and distribute them anonymously throughout their communities.

-The Love Lettering Project is a community arts engagement project bringing love letters to strangers.
-It has the capacity to transform strangers’ relationship to public space and their communities through social engagement.
+Thousands of people have participated in over 250 Love Lettering Project events.
+This internationally acclaimed collaborative project has the capacity to transform individuals’ relationship to their communities through social engagement.

-The Love Lettering Project has transcended local media and has been featured in national media for the last two years, including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, Toronto Life, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, The Londonist, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s World Report.
+Lindsay is also a frequent contributor to CBC Radio’s Metro Morning.
 (More press details here).

 There are three key components to the project: